 11. Make your New Year's Resolutions.
 I know, you're a week early, but that's the idea, remember?
 Turning Christmas on its head.
 Who knows, by 1 January you may be pining for that turkey.

 12. Not that this is for everyone, mind you, but if you're looking for something memorable and different (and happen to be an utter masochist) why not go ice swimming?
 The faint of heart can try plain old winter swimming - none of this is hard to find in North America or Northern Europe.
 Enjoy!
-And then write and tell me about it so I can live vicariously.
+And then write and tell me about it because I won't be trying it anytime soon.

 13. Think of others.
 Volunteer.
 This is something you can do anywhere, with a local charity in your town or city, or abroad - there isn't a country out there without some kind of non-governmental organization (well, North Korea perhaps).
 You even do that on your doorstep and offer a drive home to friends who have had too much to drink.

 14. What about a silent retreat for ten days in Thailand?
 A friend of mine tried the highly-regarded Suan Mok monastery and came back raving (or maybe she was just thrilled at being able to talk again).
 No matter.
-Most everyone who has stayed here comes back changed.
+Most everyone who has stayed there comes back changed.
 Yes, for the better.
 But I don't think it's for the meek.

 15. Pick a glorious, amazing, stunning, incredible, magnificent or sublime natural site - and go there.
 You can start with this list of World Heritage Sites but just because something isn't on the list doesn't mean it isn't worth a bunch of stars.

 16. Why don't you rent a villa in Tuscany for the holidays?
 I mean Tuscany... natural beauty, sunshine, food and wine...
 You could take a cooking class while you're there.
 Sigh.
 Or any class.
 Spruce up your Italian, and put it to good use when you discuss the price of leather bags.